gregorykelleher/gregorykelleher/user/pages/03.resume/default.md

 menu: Résumé
 ---

-My name's Gregory Kelleher and I'm a software engineer working for Overstock in the west of Ireland.
+My name's Gregory Kelleher and I'm a software engineer working for Qualcomm in Ireland.

 I've always had a strong interest in technology, evident in my diverse experience across numerous technological domains.
 From IoT to automotive, I've built a comprehensive skillset building and testing software for real-world projects.